sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - uploadData
      - uploadData
      - Component is added to upload table data to the HDFS file system.
+   * - Summarize/Translate
+     - Button
+     - gen-ai
+     - any
+     - Component is added to call open ai rest API.
+   * - Read File
+     - Button
+     - read-file
+     - any
+     - Component is added to read the local file and update content in any components.
+   * - Download
+     - Button
+     - export-text
+     - any
+     - Component is added to download the content of any components as a txt file.
+   * - Show Difference
+     - Button
+     - text-diff
+     - any
+     - Component is added to show the difference between two component content.
+   * - Translate
+     - Button
+     - execute-node
+     - any
+     - Component is added to execute a single node and perform certain tasks based on the execution result.

 Mapping Table Columns
 ----------